Decidability, Complexity, and Expressiveness of First-Order Logic Over the Subword Ordering: Introduction

 \subsection{Outline of the paper}

 We provide in \Cref{sec-basics} the basic definitions and results necessary for our later developments.
-Then we show the undecidability of the $\Sigma_1$ fragment and prove several expressiveness results (\Cref{undecidability}) before focusing on the decidable fragments (\Cref{complexity}).
-Finally \Cref{expressiveness} provides a characterisation of properties expressible in the $\frag{1}{0}$ fragment and applies this to expressiveness questions.
-For completeness, a technical appendix contains proofs omitted from the main text.
+Then we show the undecidability of the $\Sigma_1$ fragment (\Cref{undecidability}) before focusing on the decidable fragments (\Cref{complexity}).
+Finally, in \Cref{expressiveness}, we turn to expressiveness questions.